ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/setup_en.md

 3. Click on the "AP" symbol at the top.
 4. Enter the AP address, slot name and password.

 The rest should take care of itself!
-Items and checks will be marked automatically, and it even knows your settings - It will hide checks & adjust logic accordingly.
+Items and checks will be marked automatically, and it even knows your options - It will hide checks & adjust logic accordingly.